divx89/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-First Project within The Odin Project, focusing on plain HTML
+A website listing recipes, built using techniques listed in The Odin Project.